DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world4.md

 So she means it as a token of good faith, for their upcoming negotiations.

-"Both me and Fairin rate you highly.
+"Both me and Farin rate you highly.
 Having strength to fight demon scouts, and adding to that your knowledge.
 You might bring a new hope to Resistance."